-Upload the calibration coefficients in the cabinet calibration database file to the corresponding cabinets in turn according to the imported or read cabinet ID and export a screen calibration database file.
-Stable uploading takes more time than fast uploading, but it is more stable and reliable.
+Upload the calibration coefficients from the cabinet calibration database file to the matching cabinets based on the imported or read cabinet ID.
+Export the full-screen cabinet ID file and the full-screen calibration database file.
+For the module, read the module ID and upload the calibration coefficients from the module calibration database file to the corresponding modules.
+While stable uploading takes longer than fast uploading, it is more reliable.